 Prompt payment cleuse 52.232-55 is incorporated in this contract by reference.
-The cleuse contains information on payment due date, invoice requientents, constructive acceptance and interest penalities.
-Cartain portions of the clause regarding payment due date, invoice requientents, and constructive acceptance have been extracted for your convenience.
-All days referred to in the extractes below are calender days.
+The clause contains information on payment due date, involce requientents, constructive acceptance and interest penalities.
+Cartain portions of the clause regarding payment due date, involce requientents, and constructive acceptance have been extracted for your convenience.
+All days referred to in the extracts below are calender days.

-(a) 12) ...
-The due date for making invoice payments by the designated payment office shall be the later of the following two designated billing office specified in the contract.
+All days referred to in the designated payments by the designated payment office shall be the later of the following two designated billing office specified in the contract.
 A proper invoice must include the items listed in ... (i) through ... (viii) ...
 (If the invoice does not comply with these requirements, then the Contractor will be notified of the defect within 7 days after receipt of the invoice at the designated billing office ...
 Untimely intelligent of the invoice at the designated billing office ...
 Untimely intelligent on will be taken into account in the computation of any interest penalty owned the Contractor ...